Open source

 Clusters

-OSS connects to any cluster via your kubeconfig, one active context at a time.
-Cloud connects multiple clusters through agents and shows them all in one fleet view.
-Free tier on Cloud is limited to 3 connected clusters.
+Local binary connects via your kubeconfig, one active context at a time.
+Self-hosted Helm sees the cluster it runs in.
+Cloud connects multiple clusters via in-cluster Radar instances and shows them all in one fleet view.

 Unlimited, all in one fleet view